-- The engineering design and operations report for ash disposal on the initial 40-acre parcel (Colorado-Ute Electric Association, Inc., 1987) - The hydrogeologic investigation report for ash disposal on the initial 40-acre parcel (Western Colorado Testing, Inc., and J.F.T.
-Agapito & Associates, Inc. 1987) - The design and operations report for ash disposal on the 40-acre lateral expansion parcel (Geo-Trans Inc. 2002) - The fugitive dust control plan for the facility (Golder Associates Inc. 2015) - Previous annual inspection reports for the facility (Golder Associates Inc. 2016a, 2017, 2018a, 2018b, and 2019) - The run-on and run-off control system plan for the facility (Golder Associates Inc. 2016b) - The closure plan for the facility (Golder Associates Inc. 2016c) - Weekly inspection forms documenting weekly inspections conducted by qualified persons employed by Tri-State between December 18, 2019, and November 25, 2020
+- The engineering design and operations report for ash disposal on the initial 40-acre parcel (Colorado-Ute Electric Association, Inc. 1987) - The hydrogeologic investigation report for ash disposal on the initial 40-acre parcel (Western Colorado Testing, Inc. and J.F.T.
+Agapito & Associates, Inc. 1987) - The design and operations report for ash disposal on the 40-acre lateral expansion parcel (Geo-Trans Inc. 2002) - The fugitive dust control plan for the facility (Golder 2015) - Previous annual inspection reports for the facility (Golder 2016a, 2017, 2018a, 2018b, 2019, and 2020) - The run-on and run-off control system plan for the facility (Golder 2021) - The closure plan for the facility (Golder 2016b) - Weekly inspection forms documenting weekly inspections conducted by qualified persons employed by Tri-State between December 9, 2020, and November 24, 2021

-The weekly inspection forms provided valuable information regarding the status and condition of the facility throughout 2020, as well as the repair and maintenance activities that were completed.
+The weekly inspection forms provided valuable information regarding the status and condition of the facility during the last year, as well as the repair and maintenance activities that were completed.